lawlessminimalist/lawlessminimalist/README.md

 -->

 ### 🚀 About Me

-- 🎓 I am completing a BSc at Queensland University of Technology 🏫 where i'm studying a Major in Computer Science and Minors in AI/Mobile Application Dev.
+🎓 I am completing a BSc at Queensland University of Technology 🏫 where i'm studying a Major in Computer Science and Minors in AI / Mobile Application Dev.

-- 🔭 I’m currently working on a price selection toolkit that will enable users to sell their second-hand goods at an established market rate.
+🔭 I’m currently working on a price selection toolkit that will enable users to sell their second-hand goods at an established market rate.
 This is a hobby project i've undertaken for both the purpose of learning full-stack JS and also creating a tool that I would use myself.

-- 🌱 I’m currently learning JS and React through passion projects, and OOP Java and .Net for work and backend purposes.
-I find myself drawn to ML and data analysis through python as well, so my next project will incorporate these as well.
+🌱 I’m currently learning JS and React through passion projects, and OOP Java and .Net for work and backend purposes.
+I find myself drawn to ML and data analysis through python as well, so my next project will likey incorporate these stacks.